Patellar dislocation: Athletic population

-Patellar dislocation occurs in sports that involve rotating the knee.
+Patellar dislocation occurs mainly in youths (under age 20) engaged in sports that may involve accidental rotation of the knee while in flexion, a movement clinically called valgus, which is the cause of some 93% of patellar dislocation cases.
+It is more common in females than males and in young in-training military personnel who have a high incidence of patellar dislocation in relation to young athletes and the general population.
+Direct trauma to the knee displacing the patella is rare.

-Direct trauma to the knee can knock the patella out of joint.
+Displacement of the patella laterally out of its groove strains the medial stabilizing connective tissues, particularly the medial patellofemoral ligament (supporting 50–80% of the knee mechanisms in lateral patellar glide), which is torn usually at its femoral attachment.
+Traumatic patellar dislocation may cause bleeding into the joint space, ligament and muscle attachment tearing, and fracture of the medial wing of the patella.
+Fracture of the weight-bearing portion of the lateral femoral condyle occurs in 25% of traumatic patellar dislocations.
+Surgical repair of the patellar stabilizing structures – the medial patellofemoral ligament and vastus medialis muscle – may be needed for athletes.

 Anatomical factors

 People who have larger Q angles tend to be more prone to having knee injuries such as dislocations, due to the central line of pull found in the quadriceps muscles that run from the anterior superior iliac spine to the center of the patella.
 The range of a normal Q angle for men ranges from <15 degrees and for females <20 degrees, putting females at a higher risk for this injury.
 An angle greater than 25 degrees between the patellar tendon and quadriceps muscle can predispose a person to patellar dislocation.

 In patella alta, the patella sits higher on the knee than normal.
-Normal function of the VMO muscle stabilizes the patella.
+Normal function of the VMO muscle (VMO) stabilizes the patella.
 Decreased VMO function results in instability of the patella.

 Forces

-When there is too much tension on the patella, the ligaments will weaken and be susceptible to tearing ligaments or tendons due to shear force or torsion force, which then displaces the kneecap from its origination.
-Another cause that patellar dislocation can occur is when the trochlear groove that has been completely flattened is defined as trochlear dysplasia.
-Not having a groove because the trochlear bone has flattened out can cause the patella to slide because nothing is holding the patella in place.
+When there is too much tension on the patella, the ligaments will be susceptible to tearing due to shear force or torsion force, which then displaces the patella from its groove.
+Patellar dislocation may also occur when the trochlear groove is shallow, a condition defined as trochlear dysplasia.